What is the Student Conduct Process?

 Parents interested in a student's disciplinary record should complete the FERPA Authorization for Parents.

 What is a fact finding meeting?

-A fact finding meeting is a conversation between you and a hearing officer from SJA in which you will:
+A fact finding meeting is a conversation between a student and a hearing officer in which the student will:

-During your fact finding meeting you may also request copies of the contents of your disciplinary file.
+During the fact finding meeting the student may also request copies of the contents of his or her disciplinary file.